Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Huskies have been underdogs by 12.5 points or more two times this year and covered the spread once.

-- Northern Illinois' games this season have hit the over on two of five set point totals (40%).
+- Northern Illinois' games this season have eclipsed the over/under two times in five opportunities (40%).

-- Northern Illinois is 3-0-1 against the spread and 3-1 overall when the team totals over 297.2 yards.
+- Northern Illinois is 3-0-1 against the spread and 3-1 overall when the team amasses more than 297.2 yards.

 - The Huskies have turned the ball over eight times, three fewer times than the Rockets have forced turnovers (11).